-If you have a newly written article posted on your blog, it is given that you’ll initially share it on Facebook, Twitter or G+ once it’s live, but how do you go beyond that?
+If you have a newly written article posted on your blog, it is given that you’ll initially share it on Facebook, Twitter, Pinterest or Instagram once it’s live, but how do you go beyond that?

-If you’re like me, producing a blog post almost every day of the week, then the following are tips on how you can effectively repurpose your blog posts so that the contents you are creating are maximized and shared across different social networking sites and online platforms.
+If you’re like me, who was producing a blog post almost every day of the week, then the following are tips on how you can effectively repurpose your blog posts will be helpful.
+So that the content you are creating is maximized and shared across different social networking sites and online platforms.

 Turning blog posts into tweetables.
 Have you shared photos with quotes on Twitter, Instagram or Facebook?
 Well, you’re basically sharing a tweetable and you don’t need to be a graphics designer to create one.

-Again, you can post this image across different social networking platforms like Facebook, Twitter, Instagram, Pinterest, Instagram or G+.
+Again, you can post this image across different social networking platforms like Facebook, Twitter, Instagram, Pinterest, or Tumblr.
 You can even share them on photo sharing sites like Imgur.